 Learn the story of the development of western Queensland, immortalised within the streets of this special little Outback town.
-Fondly known as ‘The Hub of the West’, Ilfracombe sits proudly on the Matilda Highway and boasts a pub, golf course, swimming pool and Artesian spa.
+Fondly known as ‘The Hub of the West’, Ilfracombe sits proudly on the Matilda Way and boasts a pub, cafe, caravan park, school, mechanic, garden nursery, tennis courts, sports oval, clay target club, golf course, swimming pool and Artesian spa.

 In 1872, Alexander Buchanan acquired one million acres of land which became Wellshot Station.
 Partnerships were formed with Scottish and New Zealand financiers in order to develop the property and build permanent water holes.
 To this day, visitors can still see the flagstones at the 12 mile that were cleverly placed to not only catch water, but to reduce erosion.
 In 1893, modern technology made it possible to sink a bore one kilometre deep underground.
 Precious water flowed across the country and made it possible for the land to carry more sheep than ever before.
 Because of this, Wellshot Station was the largest sheep station in Australia.